MsCrypto22/To-Do-Project-CapGemini/SAMPLE_DATA_SUMMARY.md

 ## 🚀 Ready for Presentation!

-Your project now has everything needed for an impressive presentation:

 1. **Multiple sample data sets** for different scenarios
 2. **Easy data management** with simple commands
 3. **Comprehensive testing** showing reliability